LaunchCodeEducation/data-analysis/src/chapters/loops/range-options.rst

          print("Hello" * num)

 Now, what if we want to count DOWN from one value to another or change the loop variable by more than a single unit each iteration?

-.. index:: ! step value range
+.. index:: ! step value

 Set a Step Value
 ----------------